 The Biggest Mistake Investors Make

-Many investors wait too long to tell people about problems.
+Many investors wait too long to tell people when something goes wrong.

 What should you do?